wilganm1/My-stuff/My AI/Voices/README.md

 ### Disclaimer: The following is not to be used for monetary of commerical gain, but only for private & personal use.
-Any illegal activity is immediatley and whole
+Any illegal activity is immediatley and wholely disavowed.
-disavowed.
 All rights of the voices used go to their respective voice actor/actress & any & all parties legally contracted with them.

 These are people/characters from video games & anime that I would like to turn into synthsized voices.
 The problem is that this most definitley probably illegal.
 And on top of that no service with this software will turn any of these characters' voices into a robot voice without authentication.
 Microsoft Azure needs verification from an actual business, and Descript needs you to read a sentence to verify that the voice is yours.